number of nestling,

 motion there to prepare to find

-were sleeping and food.
-They were so eager to be fed
+and food.
+They were so eager to eat that

 It was hilarious.